jcostateixeira/riziv-medication-record/input/pagecontent/example6.md

-## Refusal to dispense the prescribed medication
+## Example 6.
+Refusal to dispense the prescribed medication

 This example shows a prescription that is made by VOS and the pharmacist refuses to dispense the medication due to interaction with previous medication.